 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-It is the most professional workflow in order to align these types of elements.
-These are not connected other than being lined up in the same spot.
-If this detail was facing the other direction, I could choose my detail hat and rotate it to the other direction.
+It is the most professional workflow to align these elements.
+These are not connected, other than being lined up in the same spot.
+If this detail were facing the other direction, I could choose my detail hat and rotate it in the opposite direction, while keeping our vertical lines and our detail symbol with its horizontal line in the same direction.

-While leaving our vertical lines, while leaving our detail symbol and its horizontal line in the same direction.
-If I pan over, the section hat has the same principle.
-This is a separate block than our detail symbol, but we can see that it uses the same geometry to create the negative space of this arc.
+If I pan over, the section hat follows the same principle.
+This is a separate block from our detail symbol, but we can see that it uses the same geometry to create the negative space of this arc.